 The short-term growth patterns discussed to this point - at both the state and county levels - are merely an overview.
 These patterns capture the broad features of what appears as a weak recovery from COVID-19 in Wyoming.
 However, the drivers of these short-term patterns are not all directly related to the pandemic but rather follow from more medium-term trends, just as the medium-term trends relate to longer-term growth processes.
 Nevertheless, industries that are growing and industries that are downsizing capture how these medium-term drivers have been affected from accelerating changes in the national and global economy.
 Two ongoing changes stand out in importance and are discussed in the remainder of this section.
 One change is the rise of remote work across the United States and other beyond that was brought on by the pandemic.
 The next subsection explores evidence of how remote work is playing out in Wyoming and what opportunities that remote work might create for future growth and new jobs.
 Another change is the general intensification of decarbonization efforts in the U.S. and globally.
 Decarbonization has, of course, translated into lower demand for many of Wyoming's fossil fuel resources.
-But decarbonization may also create new growth opportunities to close this section.
+But decarbonization may also create new growth opportunities in Wyoming.
+We provide and discuss a framework for understanding these opportunities to close this section.